danafaye/WindowsAPIAbuseAtlas/NTDLL/NtMapViewOfSection/README.md

 # NtMapViewOfSection

 ## 🚀 Executive Summary
+`NtMapViewOfSection` is a native Windows API from `ntdll.dll` that’s a key player in stealthy process injection techniques like process hollowing and reflective DLL loading.
+It lets attackers map section objects into another process’s memory space, bypassing more commonly watched APIs like `VirtualAllocEx` and `WriteProcessMemory`.
+Because it can map executable memory across processes with low visibility to most security tools, it’s a favorite for sophisticated malware authors.
+While legitimate apps sometimes use it for shared memory, seeing this API used alongside suspicious behavior, like mapping into suspended processes or right after `NtUnmapViewOfSection` calls, is a strong red flag that defenders should watch closely.

 ## 🚩 Why It Matters
 Defenders need to understand `NtMapViewOfSection` because it’s one of those quiet APIs that attackers love.
 It lets them map memory—often containing shellcode or an entire PE—into a process without touching the usual, noisy injection paths like `WriteProcessMemory` or `LoadLibrary`.
 Since it's low-level NTAPI, a lot of EDRs just don’t see it, especially if you're only watching for high-level calls.
 That makes it perfect for stealthy payload delivery and execution.
 If you're not hunting for this kind of activity—like odd section mappings or sketchy memory permissions—you’re missing a big part of the picture.